-If you enjoy cooking, your stove is probably looking a little worse for wear.
-Despite your best efforts at knowing how to clean an oven after use, knowing how to clean cast iron stove grates can be a little tricky.
-These tend to pick up caked-in food, grease and grime build-up over time if they're not properly cleaned.
+If you cook regularly, you'll probably need to know how to clean cast iron stove grates.
+Grates tend to pick up caked-in food, grease and grime build-up over time if they're not properly cleaned.

 How to clean cast iron stove grates with soapy water